 Total time: 10 minutes

 Who says that seafood has to be complicated?
-This entry will show you a simple Spanish-style salad that you can whip up any time of the day.
+This entry will show you a simple yet tasty seafood dish that you can whip up any time of the day.
 The best thing about Spanish Tuna and Tomato Salad is that it only requires simple ingredients.

 What you will need is ventresca tuna (which is a luxurious type of canned tuna in olive oil), tomatoes, and onions.
 If you don’t have ventresca tuna, I can suggest more standard types of canned tuna instead.